Los Angeles for Film Fans: Westside & Malibu 1

 It's on the main drag, Westwood Plaza, that bored society wife Michelle Stratton (Lauren Hutton) trails high-class escort Julian Kaye (Richard Gere) until 'accidentally' bumping into him in the long-gone branch of Tower Records, which stood at 1028 Westwood Boulevard.

 And it’s in front of the Regency Bruin Theatre, 948 Broxton Avenue, that exasperated Kaye helpfully writes his phone number on the forehead of the guy who’s been clumsily tailing him.
+Recently, it's the cinema where Sharon Tate (Margot Robbie) watches herself in The Wrecking Crew in Quentin Tarantino's Once Upon A Time In Hollywood.
 Back in 1957, the Bruin was the also site of a bit of a ruckus with Hal (James MacArthur) in The Young Stranger, John Frankenheimer's drama of teen angst.

 Immediately across Broxton Avenue from the Bruin stands the white Spanish-Moderne tower of the beautiful 1931 deco Regency Village Theatre, 961 Broxton Avenue.
 Regularly hosting Hollywood premieres, the cinema is graced by the premiere of the unforgettable sci-fi epic Chubby Rain in Bowfinger.